nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 !!! note ""
 	**Figure 2:** Stop-and-Wait ARQ protocol: The message gets lost, so the sender retransmits it.

 The figure below shows an example where the message from the sender is received, but the ACK from the receiver is lost.
 Again, when the timout ends, the sender has not received an ACK.
 So, it retransmits its message.
-The receiver receives the duplicate message, and again, sends an ACK.
+The receiver receives the message, and again, sends an ACK.
 This time the ACK succeeds and things can go as normal.

 ![Stop-and-Wait ARQ protocol: The message was received, but the ACK gets lost, so the sender retransmits the message.](c9_Ack3.png)